Improve attention during your child’s early years

 The inhibition strengthening game teaches your child the skills to avoid acting impulsively.

-Want to be involved in our research?
+Want to be involved in further research?

 If you are the parent, guardian, or carer of a child aged 5-7 years with a confirmed diagnosis of ADHD or high levels of inattentive and hyperactive symptoms, we would like to invite you and your child to take part in the Tada Project at Monash University.